One-com/knockout.list/README.md

 ## Browser support

-This binding uses the native scrolling of the browser by creating a stretcher element the strech the list to show a scrollbar large enough to scroll through all elements in the list.
-This means that the maximum number of items that the list can contain is limited by the maximum height of an element the different browsers allow.
+This binding uses native scrolling of the browser, by creating a stretcher element which stretches the list, to show a scrollbar large enough to scroll to any element in the list.

+This means that the maximum number of items the list can contain is limited by the maximum height of an element the different browsers allow.

 Maximum element height in different browsers: